rohan1198/AirSim-Linux/Custom Environment.md

 <br>

-- This is just me figuring out stuff as I go.
 - The stuff is mostly straight out of the [documentation](https://github.com/microsoft/AirSim/blob/main/docs/unreal_custenv.md), but with minor tweaks needed for my system.

 <br>